Cruise ship hit by virus to dock in Oakland, California - KVIA

 “They’re not designed as quarantine facilities, to put it mildly,” said Don Milton of the University of Maryland.

-Worldwide, the virus has infected more than 100,000 people and killed over 3,400, the vast majority of them in China.
+Worldwide, the virus has infected more than 100,000 people and killed more than 3,400, the vast majority of them in China.
 Most cases have been mild, and more than half of those infected have recovered.

-Associated Press writers Olga R. Rodriguez, Juliet Williams, Janie Har and Daisy Nguyen in San Francisco; Gene Johnson, Martha Bellisle and Carla K. Johnson in Seattle; Adriana Gomez Licon in Miami ; Rachel La Corte in Olympia, Washington; and AP researcher Monika Mathur in Washington, D.C., contributed to this report.
+Associated Press writers Olga R. Rodriguez and Juliet Williams in San Francisco; Gene Johnson, Martha Bellisle and Carla K. Johnson in Seattle; Adriana Gomez Licon in Miami; Rachel La Corte in Olympia, Washington; and AP researcher Monika Mathur in Washington, D.C., contributed to this report.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.